-- Review the financial health, business continuity plans and exit plans of MS AISE's critical and important outsource providers; - Review the appropriateness of written agreements (both term-based and continuous) at the point of renewal or at least not less frequently than every two years; and - Report any issues identified or encountered appropriately to the Board.
+- Review the financial health, business continuity plans and exit plans of MS AISE's critical and important outsource providers; - Review the appropriateness of written agreements (both term-based and continuous) at the point of renewal or, at least, not less frequently than every two years; and - Report any issues identified or encountered appropriately to the Board.

-Outsourcing of underwriting activities
+Outsourcing of underwriting and claims activities

-Material outsource vendors for underwriting are monitored and managed through the Binder Control Framework, with data exchange, audits, market scans and delegated authorities.
+Material outsourcing parties for underwriting and claims activities are monitored and managed through the Binder Control Framework, with data exchange, audits, market scans and delegated authorities.